 But saying it is way easier than doing it.
-It’s can be a hard concept to sell in as some people think testing‘s a waste of money.
+It can be a hard concept to sell as some people think testing is a waste of money.
 As per our creative companies article, most businesses prioritise being efficient.
 And efficiency isn’t what test and learn is about.

 Most “efficient” businesses are set up to control and protect the status quo.
 To minimise the risk of failure.
 And “test and learn” doesn’t sit well with that.
 When you ‘test and learn’, by definition, some of those tests will fail.
 And failure isn’t efficient.

 In many businesses, failure is a dirty word.
 More traditional management practices focus on planning and preparation, so you don’t fail.
 For example, you don’t write the marketing plan, so it’ll fail.
 You write the marketing plan based on market research and brand strategy, so it’ll succeed.